 Open since 1979, Samosa House is an LA classic and its original location in Culver City West makes it convenient for just about anyone on the Westside.
-Their entire menu is available for takeout and delivery, but if you’re looking to pick-up some ingredients to cook at home, Samosa House also happens to be home to Bharat Bazaar, one of our favorite Indian grocery stores in town.
+Their entire menu is available for takeout and delivery, but if you’re looking to pick-up some sweets or ingredients to cook at home, Samosa House also happens to be home to Bharat Bazaar, one of our favorite Indian grocery stores in town.

 This family-run spot in Westchester has good food, plenty of options, and prices that won’t break the bank (almost all entrees fall under $15).
 In other words, it’s an ideal midweek quarantine dinner.
 Takeout and delivery available on most major platforms.

 Tumbi’s modern street food is some of our favorite Indian on the Westside, and right now, you can get it for takeout and delivery on most major platforms.
 The patiala chicken, papadum and chutneys, and toothfish masala are musts.